 - Railroading: Invoked at times, particularly towards the end of "Plunder Siege!", when Prudence licking a grimoire somehow activates a secret passageway that takes the Oxventurers to the final confrontation straight away.
 Justified in this particular case as it was a live event and the venue was closing, meaning the group had to get to the final confrontation sharpish.
 Justified in general as the group are inexperienced at D&D and prone to tangents and distractions, meaning that Johnny has to keep them on track somehow.
 They're also recording the D&D campaigns for a live and/or online audience rather than just playing them purely for their own amusement, meaning that too many tangents and narratives that don't go anywhere could cause the audience to switch off.

-- Reality Ensues: Invoked by an audience member during the "Wild Wild Woods" live event.
+- Invoked by an audience member during the "Wild Wild Woods" live event.
 When Dob fires off a Thunderwave to attack the giant mechanical stag beetle, forgetting that Merilwen is on the creature, he tries to play it off as the monster being big enough that should could avoid it.
-However, the audience member shouts that since the creature is made of metal, the metal would conduct and Merilwen would be hit regardless.
+However, the audience member shouts that since the creature is made of metal, the electricity would conduct and Merilwen would be hit regardless.

 - Rule of Cool: Invoked by Johnny with regards to Merilwen and her cat-shapeshifting abilities; in the first episode he admits that according to the rules she shouldn't actually be able to cast that kind of spell as such a low level character, but he decided to allow it because it'd make the game more fun.